-D: Do we have the right to spend up to \$1,500 on a printer system?
+D: Do we have the authority to spend up to \$1,500 on a printer system?

 CH: The council has already been authorized to spend a certain amount of money on business equipment as long as it is for the benefit of the student body.
-Are you ready for the question?